 I thought I’d lose Steven when we passed the Dalat Palace golf course.
 The first 37k was uphill, generally a slow incline but sometimes demanding extra surges of energy.
 I fancy myself “the little engine that could”, but am also the self-appointed caboose for our posse.
 You get the picture – I’m huffing and puffing, relentlessly bringing up the rear.

-We stopped for lunch at a small town cafĂ© of sorts, but I guess our guide didn’t have confidence in the food since we broke open a picnic.
+We stopped for lunch at a small town café of sorts, but I guess our guide didn’t have confidence in the food since we broke open a picnic.
 Several tins of grey/beige putty were graciously served, but

-The next 5k continued uphill and for the most part, it was about pain, sweat, exhaustion and dismay at my delusional self confidence.
+all I could think of was Muffin’s Fancy Feast.
+Laughing Cow cheese on bread with cucumber and tomato hit the spot just fine, though I craved a swab of Grey Poupon.The next 5k continued uphill and for the most part, it was about pain, sweat, exhaustion and dismay at my delusional self confidence.
 Reaching the top was sweet.
 We soon happened on a Buddhist Lunar Temple guarded by two massive Yin and Yang dragons.
 Very cool – but in the middle of nowhere, not near a village or any homes.

 No comments: